Zulu-Inuoe/jzon/README.md

 `jzon:write-value writer value`

-`writer` is a [json-writer](#json-writer) on which any of the writer functions may be called to serialize your object in any desired way.
+`writer` is a [writer](#writer) on which any of the writer functions may be called to serialize your object in any desired way.

 ``` common-lisp